 Whatever the accusation, the prosecutor must prove all elements beyond a reasonable doubt.
 Your Georgetown white collar crimes lawyer can look for weaknesses to get your charges reduced or dismissed.

 If you’ve been accused of debit card fraud or credit card fraud in Bell County or Williamson County, Georgetown criminal defense lawyers Michael J. Price can help you fight back.
-Call Law Office of Michael J. Price today at (512) 354-1880 to receive a fee, confidential consultation.
+Call Law Office of Price & Wiggins, P.C. today at (512) 354-1880 to receive a fee, confidential consultation.